A First-of-Its-Kind Virtual Canadian Assessment Associations Summit

 Introducing Our Keynote Speaker: Stephen Poloz

-former Governor of the Bank of Canada and acclaimed author of The Next Age of Uncertainty, will be joining us as the keynote speaker.
+Former Governor of the Bank of Canada and acclaimed author of The Next Age of Uncertainty, will be joining us as the keynote speaker.

 For assessment and property valuation professionals, Stephen’s perspective offers a unique chance to connect the big-picture forces of change with the realities of our profession.
 He will challenge us to think differently about resilience, uncertainty, and our role in supporting the communities we serve.